 - Look after your thyroid

-A thyroid gland which is not functioning at its best will adversely affect the production of proteins (5) by the hair follicles.
+A thyroid gland which is not functioning at its best can adversely affect the production of proteins (5) by the hair follicles.

 Women are around eight times likely to develop hypothyroidism than men.
-If oestrogen levels are high, as they tend to be in women who suffer from PMT or heavy, irregular periods, this can suppress the thyroid.
+If oestrogen levels are high, as they tend to be in women who suffer from PMT or heavy, irregular periods which can suppress the thyroid.

 An overactive thyroid gland can also have an adverse effect on hair growth as the growth cycle speeds up.